Weekend Mass Schedule:

 *9:00am Mass is celebrated only when St. Catherine of Siena School is in session)

-Come Holy Spirit, quiet my heart and my head, as I gather with my family, friends and neighbors to celebrate Mass.
+Come Holy Spirit, quiet my heart and my mind, as I gather with family,

-Quiet the thoughts and distractions that will keep me from worship.
+Quiet the thoughts and distractions that keep me from worship.

 Open my ears to hear God’s Word.